 Enter your contact information below to receive more information or request a demo.

-SEPTALIGN™ Indications for Use: SeptAlign™ is a proprietary bioabsorbable implant used to support and straighten minor deviations in septal cartilage when sufficient healthy cartilage exists and the cartilage is appropriately mobilized using standard septoplasty techniques.
-Potential adverse reactions are those typically associated with surgically implanted materials, including chronic inflammatory foreign body reaction, infection, septal perforation, and extrusion.
+SEPTALIGN™ Indications for Use: SeptAlign™ is used to support and straighten minor deviations in septal cartilage when sufficient healthy cartilage exists, and the cartilage is appropriately mobilized utilizing standard septoplasty techniques.

 TURBALIGN™ Indications for Use: TurbAlign™ is intended to separate the middle turbinate from the lateral nasal wall during the clinically relevant healing phase associated with sinus surgery (e.g., endoscopic sinus surgery, FESS).
 The implant provides short-term fixation of the middle turbinate to the nasal septum and thus minimizes the risk of adherence to the lateral wall.